Published on May 25, 2022

 High schools must still upload and submit a student-athlete’s transcripts to their NAIA profile, however, a slight change has been announced.
 As of May 1, senior mid-year transcripts are no longer accepted for graduating seniors.
 A senior final-year transcript must be uploaded for these students.

-Navigating the complex and changing eligibility rules for college sports can be a challenge, and Honest Game is here to simplify the process.
+Navigating the complex and changing eligibility rules for college sports can be challenging, and Honest Game is here to simplify the process.
 Contact us to help take the guesswork out of academic eligibility for college sports.

 As a former Senior Associate Athletic Director at the NCAA Division I level and with more than 20 years of experience in collegiate athletics, Courtney has advised thousands of student-athletes through the college recruiting and eligibility process for college sports.
 Interested in virtual counseling with Courtney?
 Sign up here.